ojensen5115/srtgen/README.md

 ## Usage

 ```
-python srtgen.py input.txt input.wav > output.srt
+python srtgen.py -t input.txt -a input.wav > output.srt
 ```

 For some reason that I haven't been able to figure out yet, sometimes the subtitles are all too early by some amount of time.
-To account for this, you can supply an optional third parameter which is interpreted as an offset (in seconds) by which to delay each subtitle:
+To account for this, you can supply an optional third parameter which is interpreted as an offset (in seconds) by which to delay each subtitle.
 Also for some other reason that I haven't been able to figure out yet, sometimes the subtitles experience time at a different rate than us humans.
 To account for this, you can supply an optional fourth parameter which is interpreted as a frame rate (in frames per second).
 The default frame rate is 100 frames per second, which seems okay most of the time.

 Some examples (on the sample files):
 ```
-python srtgen.py samples/1.txt samples/1.wav 0 93 > samples/1.srt
+python srtgen.py -t samples/1.txt -a samples/1.wav -d 0 -f 93 > samples/1.srt
-python srtgen.py samples/2.txt samples/2.wav 1.4 95 > samples/2.srt
+python srtgen.py -t samples/2.txt -a samples/2.wav -d 1.4 -f 95 > samples/2.srt
-python srtgen.py samples/buffalo.txt samples/buffalo.wav 2 95 > samples/buffalo.srt
+python srtgen.py -t samples/buffalo.txt -a samples/buffalo.wav -d 2 -f 95 > samples/buffalo.srt
 ```

+If you don't provide these parameters, the script will ask you for timestamps of two anchor points of sentences towards the beginning and end of the file, and calculates them itself.

 ## Dependencies